-- 5.10 Twelve fraudulent applicants were removed from the housing register, preventing them from obtaining social housing.
-This is an approximate saving of £26,250 based on a Cabinet Office calculation of approximately £3,240 per application removed from the housing list, less Housing Fraud Officer costs. - 5.11 Housing investigations were conducted into 260 reports of social housing fraud, including unlawful subletting and abandonment of properties.
-16 properties were recovered, of these one, via Court action.
-This is an approximate saving of £356,229 based on a Cabinet Office calculation of approximately £23,250 per year to house a family in temporary accommodation, less the Housing Fraud Officer and court costs.

-Stockport Homes has procedures in place to check that every right to buy applicant is genuine.
-In 2019/20, 30 applications were prevented as they failed to satisfy counter fraud checks.
-This represents the prevention of potential loss of public assets valued at \pounds 3,787,619 as well as officer time spent dealing with those applications.

-5.12 There are currently 23 investigations ongoing into reports of social housing fraud.
+- 5.10 Two fraudulent applicants were removed from the housing register, preventing them from obtaining social housing.
+This is an approximate saving of £6,480 based on a Cabinet Office calculation of approximately £3,240 per application removed from the housing list, less Housing Fraud Officer costs.
+Please note this figure is much lower than recent years due to a change in practices.
+It was agreed between Housing Fraud and the Registrations & Allocations Teams that the Registration Team would carry out further checks at registration stage to reduce numbers of applications being sent for fraud checks.
+Having more anti-fraud controls at the very beginning of the process has meant that checks required by Housing Fraud have reduced. - 5.11 Housing investigations were conducted into 179 reports of social housing fraud, including unlawful subletting and abandonment of properties.
+16 properties were recovered (0 by Court action).
+This is an approximate saving of £372,000 based on a Cabinet Office calculation of approximately £23,250 per year to house a family in temporary accommodation, less the Housing Fraud Officer costs. - Stockport Homes has procedures in place to check that every right to buy applicant is genuine, and a possible 20 applications were prevented as they failed to satisfy counter fraud checks.
+The average cost per property sold in 2020/21 was £148,114.58, giving a total possible saving of £2,962,291.60.
+However, tenants submit applications to establish the value of any discount, with little or no intention of progressing, therefore the actual number of possible fraudulent applications will be lower. - 5.12 There are 28 investigations ongoing into reports of social housing fraud.
+Other investigations include those into applications to assign or succeed to a tenancy: of the 36 applications checked, 7 were prevented due to suspected fraud.